olif/swish-dotnet/README.md

-# A .Net Swish client
+# A .Net Swish Client